biny001/website/apps/web/src/content/blog/en/best-capacitor-ota-updates.md

 Monitoring should cover more than delivery.
 Imagine a bundle that downloads correctly but fails during startup on one runtime version.
 A useful alert should connect the bundle version to the device state and failure reason.
 Without that link, the team may see a rise in errors but struggle to tie it to the release.

-Google Cloud’s limitation is the same one found in most cloud infrastructure options: the OTA product is your design.
+Google Cloud's limitation is the same one found in most cloud infrastructure options: the OTA product is your design.
 The supplied comparison data does not list differential-update support for Google Cloud.
 If your app ships large bundles, you must decide how to reduce transfer size or accept full-bundle delivery.

 Security work also stays with your team.
 Store signing secrets outside source control.
 Give the pipeline only the access it needs.
 A separate review of [secrets management tools for 2026](<https://envmanager.com/blog/secrets-management-tools>) can help when your release pipeline needs a better home for signing keys and CI credentials.